 To find an accommodation in the area, you can use the interactive map below which groups several booking platforms in one place for simplicity.
 We also recommend you to have a look on Booking

 That’s it for this nice little trip between the rias of Vigo and Pontevedra.
 We are going to try to go back there to see the Home Cape that we could not discover this time… But Galicia is vaste and we still have many places to discover (places like Costa da Morte or Rias Altas).
-Moreover at the time of writing these lines, we just came back from a great road trip in the wine region of Ribeira Sacra which was really awesome (we’ll prepare a blog post very soon).
-Otherwise, for our next adventures we will try to go more towards north to explore the Costa da Morte and the rias Altas.
+Moreover at the time of writing these lines, we just came back from a great road trip in the wine region of Ribeira Sacra which was really awesome.

 Note: This article contains affiliate links to Rentalcars and Stay22.
 By booking your vehicle or accommodation through our link you do not pay anything extra but we will receive a small commission.
 Thank you for your support!